limdauto/limdauto.github.io/posts/2015-12-24-spark-ipython-notebook.markdown

 ### <a name="with-ipython"></a> II.
 PySpark with IPython Shell

-The following is adapted from [Cloudera](http://blog.cloudera.com/blog/2014/08/how-to-use-ipython-notebook-with-apache-spark/), which removes some unncessary steps if you just want to get up and running very quickly.
+The following is adapted from [Cloudera](http://blog.cloudera.com/blog/2014/08/how-to-use-ipython-notebook-with-apache-spark/).
+I have removed some unnecessary steps if you just want to get up and running very quickly.

 #### 1. Step 1: Create an ipython profile